imaginando/imaginando.github.io/lk/matrix.md

 #### Automations

 To create and edit automations, first you'll have to add a new automation lane.
-This can be done by clicking on the "plus" icon, that will open the following popup menu:
+This can be done by clicking on the "plus" icon at the bottom left, that will open the following popup menu:

 ![LK Matrix Module composer automation lane selection](/lk/images/matrix/automations-channels-selection.jpg)

-Here you will have the option to choose several properties for your MIDI automations.
+Here you will have the option to choose one of several properties to create MIDI automations for.

 When a new lane is added you will be able to do the following actions:

 - Create - Tap any empty space in the automations zone to create a node
 - Delete - Tap any existing node to delete it
-- Drag - Drag a node to change its value and position (time).
-Drag a line to change the value of the conencting nodes at the same time.
+- Drag - Drag a node to change its value (vertical) and position (horizontal/time).
+Drag a line to change the vertical value of the connecting nodes at the same time.

-When creating nodes, their x axis position (time) in the automation's zone are related to the same position above in the composer area.
-So, if you change composer's viewport, automations view will change accordingly.
-You can zoom in the composer view, to fine tune the automation node time.
+When creating nodes, their x axis position (time) in the automation zone are related to the same position above in the composer notes area.
+So, if you change the composer viewport, the automation view will change accordingly.
+You can zoom in composer view, to fine tune the automation.

-Tip: You have also a drag bar, that will let you expand the automations zone vertically, or even hide it to save some space while working with the composer.
+**Tip: You have also a == drag bar, that will let you expand the automations zone vertically, or even hide it to save some space while working with the composer.**

 On the left, you have a list with your active automation lanes, so you can change which one you want to view and interact.
 Bare in mind that only one automation lane will be available to edit at each time.